Shoring Up the Foundations: Fusing Model Embeddings and Weak Supervision: Background

 We model $\Pr(y, \bm{\lf} | x)$ as a probabilistic graphical model.
 Our use of this model has two steps.
 First, in training, we must estimate the accuracy parameters of $\Pr(y, \bm{\lf} | x)$ without access to $y$.
 Then, at inference, we compute $\hat{\Pr}(y | \bm{\lf}, x)$.

-Let the graphical model be based on $G = (V, E)$, where $V = y \cup \bm{\lf}$ and $E$ consists of edges from $y$ to each $\lf_j$.
-For simplicity, we assume there are no dependencies between the weak sources, although the dependencies can be learned and handled in the label model~\citep{varma2019learning, ratner2019training}.
-Our choice of base estimator \citep{fu2020fast} can handle dependencies, so our approach applies to that case as well.
+Let the graphical model be based on $G = (V, E)$, where $V = y \cup \bm{\lf}$ and $E$ consists of edges from $y$ to each $\lf_j$ (see Figure~\ref{fig:banner} middle).
+For simplicity, we assume there are no dependencies between the weak sources, although the dependencies can be learned~\citep{varma2019learning} and handled by our choice of base estimator from~\citep{fu2020fast}.
+Therefore, our approach can be extended to that case as well.
 We model the data distribution as \ifsinglecolumn

 \else

 \fi with partition function $Z$ and a set of canonical parameters per $x$, $\Theta(x) = \{ \theta_y(x), \theta_i(x), \theta_{i, 0}(x) \; \forall i \in [m]\}$.
 An important property above is that $\lf_i \independent \lf_j | y, x\; \forall i, j \in [m]$.